 Plugging Up the For-Profit Hole in the Healthcare Pipeline

 There are far more granular details in the PERI report, of course.
-And the precise levels and targets of such taxes will need to be decided in the legislative sausage-making.
+And the precise levels and targets of such taxes will be decided in the legislative sausage-making, not in an academic report.
+(For example, see here for an alternative approach that proposes funding Medicare for All by making payroll taxes apply more evenly to higher-wage workers than they do now.)
 But the numbers add up.
 And the question, “How can we afford it?” is answered, thoroughly and persuasively.

 Which should not be a surprise.
 Although the PERI-UMass study is the most comprehensive demonstration of Medicare for All cost savings, it is not the first.
 The U.S. General Accounting Office and Congressional Budget Office have come to the same conclusion, and the far-superior financial ledgers of single-payer programs in other countries show it, too.
 Even the conservative Mercatus Center study in 2018, initially trumpeted as showing the high price for Medicare for All, was revealed to conclude it would save $2 trillion compared to our current system.